ACESummerSchool/acesummerschool.github.io/_pages/03_Venue.md

 **Travel By Car:**

-Visitors can park their cars at North 1 Carpark.
+Visitors can park their cars at North 1 (N1), SE1, or SE3 Carpark.
 Parking fee can be found [here](https://www.monash.edu/about/our-locations/transport-parking/parking/visitors).

 **Travel by Public Transportation:**